DIN 91379: Languages and scripts supported

+To support other languages that do not use the Latin writing system, the set of normative letters contains all combinations of Latin letters with diacritical marks that are necessary for the transliteration of names into the Latin writing system according to the ISO standards relevant at the time of publication.

+The standard supports the necessary characters for entries in the civil status registers.
+According to the Law on the Convention of September 13, 1973 on the recording of surnames and forenames in civil status registers information in Latin characters is to be taken over true to the letter with all diacritic marks and information in other characters is to be reproduced by transliteration, if possible in accordance with ISO standards.

+This support is not complete; for non-European languages that use Latin script, for example Vietnamese is supported, but not, for example, the Togo national languages Ewe (ɖ, ɛ, ƒ, ɣ, ɔ, ʋ are missing) and Kabiye (ɖ, ɛ, ɣ, ɩ, ɔ, ʊ are missing), the South African official language Tshivenda (ḓ, ḽ, ṋ, ṱ are missing), the Namibian national language Khoekhoegowab (the click sound letters ǀ, ǁ, ǃ, ǂ are missing), or Tongan (the fakauʻa is missing).
+Although the characters mentioned in brackets appear in personal names in the respective countries, the standard does not mention any transliteration rules or mapping rules for writing names in basic Latin letters.

 In addition to the normative characters the standard defines subsets of extended characters that contain modern Greek letters for Greece and Cyprus, Cyrillic letters for Bulgaria and special characters for names of products and legal entities.

 Conforming applications may support additional characters, however for interface agreements or registers it may be appropriate to support only a final subset of characters and sequences based on this standard.

-The text of the former standard, DIN SPEC 91379, explanations and lists of characters and sequences as Excel and XML files can be found in Koordinierungsstelle für IT-Standards (KoSIT).
+The text of the predecessor, DIN SPEC 91379, explanations and lists of characters and sequences as Excel and XML files can be found in Koordinierungsstelle für IT-Standards (KoSIT).
 This reference contains also an XML schema file with patterns to check conformance of text to subsets defined in this standard.
 Lists of characters and sequences of DIN SPEC 91379 and DIN 91379 as plain text files are available via GitHub in DIN 91379 Characters and Sequences.
 The DIN contains few additional characters and sequences.

+Application of the standard

+All IT procedures used for data exchange within and between the federal and state governments or for data exchange with citizens and companies must comply with DIN 91379 from 1 November 2024.

+The architecture guideline for German federal IT demands the usage of the predecessor DIN SPEC 91379 in the version from July 2022.

+Continuous text and historic letters are not in the scope of this norm.